npotternyc/genmon-ha-discovery/README.md

   - Remove Spaces in Topic Path - Off
 - Home Assistant with MQTT integration using MQTT broker

-**Note**: External MQTT broker should work, but it has only been tested with add-on
+**Note**: An external MQTT broker should work, but it has only been tested with the [HA add-on](https://github.com/home-assistant/addons/tree/master/mosquitto)

 ## Configuration